 Multi-Tiered Systems of Support (MTSS)

 Multi-Tiered System of Supports (MTSS) is a comprehensive system of supports that includes universal screening, data-based decision-making, tiered services and supports, high-quality core instruction, parental engagement, district/building level leadership, RtII/SLD (Specific Learning Disability) determination, and professional development.
-Educators use evidence-based practices that may be implemented across a system to include academics and behavior.
+Educators use evidence-based practices that may be implemented across a system to include academics, behavior and social emotional learning

 Educators must insure that all students are provided meaningful access and receive high-quality, standards-aligned differentiated instruction.
 All students must participate in universal screening and be assessed using other measures to determine strengths and areas of need.
 Increasingly intense instruction and intervention is immediate for students who are falling below benchmark.
 When a student’s response to instruction and intervention is deemed “inadequate” despite core and supplemental instruction and/or intervention, the eligibility determination process is initiated.